Last updated: 02 Nov 2021 11:24am

 Department of Home Affairs have a range of resources and information to assist agricultural employers with immigration related queries.
 This includes information on the Pacific Labour Scheme and Seasonal Worker Program.

 Help Harvest is an initiative to help people find seasonal employment opportunities with farm producers and agribusiness during COVID-19.

-Beekeepers who are a registered business can conduct their business in accordance with the Public Health Order, as a reasonable excuse to leave home.
+Beekeepers who are a registered business can conduct their business in accordance with the Public Health Order.
 Businesses should:

-Public places that operate for the purposes of an auction that is for food supply, livestock, fibre or crops can be open to members of the public.
+Public places that operate for the purposes of an auction for food supply, livestock, fibre or crops can be open to members of the public within a ‘stay at home’ area.
 Auctions on-farm for the purposes of selling livestock are also permitted.
 All sites must have a COVID Safety Plan and follow rules in place at that time.
 Attendees to auctions must follow the safety measures in place by the auction, or site operator.